Skip to content

 • Description: Any report related to https://app.example.com including all protected and unprotected paths.

-Try to assign realistic max severities when it comes to scopes.
-For example, if any security vulnerability in an internal system that doesn’t expose any sensitive information isn’t going to demand an urgent fix, assigning a maximum severity of 10 to it is going to mislead the system into assuming a higher priority for the reports related to this scope.
+Try to assign realistic max severities for your scopes.
+For example, if a security vulnerability in an internal system that doesn’t expose any sensitive information isn’t going to demand an urgent fix, assigning a maximum severity of Critical is going to mislead the system into assuming a higher priority for reports related to this scope.